10 Essential Tips to Get a Job as a Toy Designer

 Technology has involved simplifying mundane processes in every aspect of our work and personal life — even resume sorting.
 Larger companies often sort through toy resumes by keywords.
 So when you’re applying for a toy job, it’s important that you really analyze the job posting, and add the keywords from the job posting that you want, to your resume.
 Yes, this means you’ll be adjusting your resume a bit for each job you apply for.

 Don’t just fluff up your resume with flowery meaningless terms that you pull from a thesaurus.
-Use the exact keywords that toy companies are expecting so that your resume will make it through any automated systems used in the hiring process.
+Use the exact keywords that toy companies are expecting for someone who would be working a job in toy design so that your resume will make it through any automated systems used in the hiring process.

 3. Highlight Relevant Experience, Even From Unexpected Places

-Many skills and positions are transferable to creative jobs, like a toy designer.
+Many skills and positions are transferable to creative jobs, such as jobs in toy design.
 Highlight any experience you have with licensing, product development or branding in your resume and cover letter.
 Experience with China communications developing product from outside the toy industry is still extremely important.
 Don’t discount your experience just because it isn’t toy specific!

 4. Customize Your Portfolio for Each Interview

-Your portfolio is another important part of the hiring process for a position in toy design.
+Your portfolio is another important part of the hiring process if you're looking for a job in toy design.
 This showcases your work, even if it is a portfolio of personal projects.
 Curate your portfolio for each interview based on the research you do in tip #6.

 5. Include Process Work in Your Portfolio